 Certainly our individual differences require both advisors and students to be flexible and to monitor the success of the advising relationship itself in order for it to flourish and so that we work together to build and sustain collaborative relationships based on mutual trust and respect.
 But for any advising relationship to work well, students and their advisors take on certain fundamental responsibilities: students must recognize that ultimately they are responsible for acquiring necessary information and they are accountable for the choices they make; and in manifesting genuine care and support, advisors must take responsibility for being knowledgeable about the programs and policies of the College and for being reliable when they make referrals.

 At Gettysburg College, our faculty are the core of our academic advising process.
 On entering the College, every student is assigned a Faculty Advisor.
 Students change faculty advisors by request, and in particular, when they declare a major in order to collaborate with an advisor from that department or program.
-In addition, faculty coordinators oversee integrated advising areas in the Health Professions, Pre-Law, and Pre-Business, aimed at enhancing students' sense of direction and preparation as they connect their major fields with areas of broader intellectual interest and professional opportunities.
-Students are also strongly encouraged to seek information and advice from the Deans in the Office of Academic Advising, and from advisors in a number of offices whose programs or services they may wish to explore, e.g.,: the Office of Off Campus Studies, the Center for Career Development, the Center for Public Service, the Office of Intercultural Advancement, and the Registrar's Office.
+In addition, faculty and administrators oversee integrated advising areas in the Health Professions and Pre-Law aimed at enhancing students' sense of direction and preparation as they connect their major fields with areas of broader intellectual interest and professional opportunities.
+Students are also strongly encouraged to seek information and advice from the Deans in the Office of Academic Advising, and from advisors in a number of offices whose programs or services they may wish to explore, e.g.,: the Center for Global Education, the Center for Career Development, the Center for Public Service, the Office of Multicultural Engagement, and the Registrar's Office.